Help with work and training

 Access to Work

-Access to Work is a scheme that supports people with disabilities and their employers.
-If you have problems or particular needs at work because of your epilepsy, Access to Work may be able to help fund solutions.
-For example, they may be able to fund reasonable adjustments such as equipment or extra support at work, or to help with the cost of getting to and from work if you are not able to drive or use public transport.
+Access to Work is a scheme that supports people who are disabled, or have a physical or mental health condition, who are in a paid job, or about to start a job.
+If you have particular needs at work because of your epilepsy, Access to Work may be able to help fund solutions.
+For example, an Access to Work grant could pay for equipment or extra support at work, or to help with the cost of getting to and from work if you are not able to drive or use public transport.
 See also help with travel costs.

 Help with work, skills and training

 Here are details of some organisations that may be useful when you are looking for work or making decisions about education or training.

 - Disability Rights UK – information to support people with disabilities in education and training